OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_driver.rst

 Multiple Actions per Host
 --------------------------------------------------------------------------------

-The VMM driver must be configured so it allows more than one action to be executed per Host.
-This can be done adding the parameter ``-p`` to the driver executable.
+By default the VMM driver is configured to allow more than one action to be executed per Host.
+Make sure the parameter ``-p`` is added to the driver executable.
 This is done in ``/etc/one/oned.conf`` in the VM_MAD configuration section:

 .. code::